Selvam-DG/C_Program/README.md

 #### Basic Idea in C:
 - Input/output in C can be achieved using scanf( ) and printf( ) functions.
 - A C program can contain three types of instructions—Type declaration instruction, Arithmetic instruction, Control instruction.
+- Remember that out of the two/four bytes used to store an integer, the highest bit (16th/32nd bit) is used to store the sign of the integer.
+This bit is 1 if the number is negative and 0 if the number is positive
+-  By default all the variables are signed.
+We can declare a variable as unsigned to accommodate bigger value without increasing the bytes occupied.

 #### Decision Making
 - There are three ways for taking decisions in a program.
 First way is to use the if-else statement, second way is to use the conditional operators and third way is to use the switch statement.
 - The condition associated with an if statement is built using relational operators <, >, <=, >=, == and !=.